 Healthcare facilities pose a special situation for managing Legionella risk due to the increased number of people who may be susceptible to infection, such as the elderly, and those with weak immune systems, as well as the complexity of their plumbing, heating and cooling systems.
 For this reason, it is important for health care facility managers of hospitals and health care facilities to follow guidance of the Centers for Disease Control (CDC) Toolkit.
 The criteria for when a water management plan is needed is similar to that for large Industrial/Commercial buildings, but includes the added consideration of the health status of the people present.

-According to CDC, a water management plan is required when:
+According to CDC, a water management plan is recommended when:

 - The building is a healthcare facility where patients stay overnight or where people are treated who have chronic or acute medical problems or weakened immune systems.

 - The building primarily houses people older than 65 years

 - The building has a centralized hot water system

 - The building has more than 10 stories

 - The building has a hot tub, Jacuzzi, or a spa) that is not drained between each use

 - The building has a centrally-installed mister, atomizer, air washer, or humidifier

 Even if a health care facility does not contain any of the above elements, a water management plan should be developed.